GovTechSG/techpass-user-docs/docs/staging-release-notes.md

   **Now**:
   Tenants can search for users using their mobile number.
 This feature comes in handy for tenants to identify if a user already has an account in the TechPass system and if yes, invitation will not be sent to that user.

-  For more details, see the following documentation:
+  For more information, see the following documentation:
   - [List Users By Namespace](https://stg.docs.developer.tech.gov.sg/docs/techpass-automation-api/#tag/IAM/paths/~1iam~1namespace~1{namespace}~1users/get)
   - [List Users](https://stg.docs.developer.tech.gov.sg/docs/techpass-automation-api/#tag/IAM/paths/~1iam~1users/get).
   </summary>